samadarshad/react-mobile-flashcards/README.md

 - Styling should be percentage based where possible to allow for flex across different devices
 - Note: Notification is currently set to 1-minute for development purposes, it should be changed to next-day at 8pm for production
 - Quiz view card flip should be a controlled component, so that when going to the next question, the card is automatically reset to displaying the question, rather than remaining persistent to the answer
+- There should be a loading indicator when first loading the decks.